 Fairness is a subjective assessment of how much of what one expected, needed, or hoped for has been provided by the other person.
 Take this dramatized example:

 “Sharon expects flowers or gifts every Friday from Tom because she saw her mother get this from her father.
 When she doesn’t get them, she feels anxious, hurt, rejected and angry.
-Tom has no idea, and continually walks every Friday night into firestorms of accusations of being uncaring and unloving.
-This hurts and confuses him, for Sharon she is applying her own life experience and personal expectations a rule that doesn’t have to be vocalised.”
+Tom has no idea, and every Friday he continually walks into a firestorm of accusations that he is being uncaring and unloving.
+This hurts and confuses him, for Sharon she is applying her own life experience and personal expectations as a rule that doesn’t have to be vocalised.”

 Now although this is dramatized for effect, many of us do this at a more micro level.
-Our rules that say what affection, praise and support are can be transgressed without other people’s knowledge.
+Our rules that say what affection, praise and support are can be transgressed by other people completely without their knowledge.

-Fairness is so conveniently defined, so temptingly self-serving, that each person gets locked into his or her own point of view.
+Fairness is so conveniently defined, so temptingly self-serving, that each person basing their thinking on it gets locked into his or her own point of view.
 The result is a sense of living in the trenches and a feeling of ever-growing resentment.

 The fallacy of fairness is often expressed in conditional assumptions: ‘If he loved me, he’d do the dishes”, “if he cared at all, he’d come home right after work” … “if they valued my work here, they’d get me a nicer desk”.